facebook/flow/docs/01-type-aliases.md

 next: nullable-types.html
 ---

-Flow supports a new language feature called type aliasing.
+Flow supports type aliasing.
+Type aliases are similar to `typedef`s in C or type abbreviations in OCaml.
 Type aliasing provides a way to redefine existing types as new type names.
 For example, type aliases may be used to define names for object types, effectively modeling interface types.
-Type aliases are similar to `typedef`s in C or type abbreviations in OCaml.

 Here is a simple example:

 {% highlight javascript linenos=table %}